 - Taking another strip of tape, place the end over part of the first piece, angled diagonally toward the outside of the calf.

 In minor cases, the pain can be alleviated with the use of orthotics.
-Heel pads inserted in your shoes will reduce the angle of flexion in your calves, allowing you to walk or run while recoverin.
-However, this fix only helps Grade 1 cases, and may result in a loss of flexibility in your calves if worn over a long period of time.
+Heel pads inserted in your shoes will reduce the angle of flexion in your calves, allowing you to walk or run while recovering.
+However, this fix only helps Grade 1 cases and may result in a loss of flexibility in your calves if worn over a long period of time.

 Another common orthotic for use when treating calf muscle strain is a CAM walker.
 The CAM is an acronym for Controlled Ankle Movement, and it is also sometimes referred to as a walker boot.
 These orthotic devices limit ankle movement when walking, preventing additional strain or tearing as a result of flexing the calf muscle too far.
 Running won’t be possible in a CAM walker, but walking will be.

 The exercises listed below are designed to target the calves, helping to restore any strength that may be lost during recovery from muscle strain.
 In addition, performing these exercises can help prevent muscle strain from developing in the future, but only in some cases.
 Additional materials that may be required for this exercise are a mat or small step.
 Don’t be alarmed if you experience some soreness from these exercises, but exercise caution and stop immediately if you feel a sharp pain.